Aaron98990/ways-of-the-game/game-management.md

 Most referees like to stay on the field but I prefer to leave the field of play as soon as possible.
 It causes less problems as I don't need to hear complains or additional paperwork and sanctions I issue after the game.
 All pleasentries should be done before kickoff or during half-time.

 If a match report needs to be signed or returned - leave the field and fill it out next to your stuff.

+## Assistant referees

+Ball out of bounds: Y for deflection.
+For direction, hold hand in correct hand but to opposing leg.
+I don't know - hand on opposing shoulder.

+No need to wait for me to make first go ever for fouls.
+Push offs and holding on the other side of the field you may see - call it yell Aaron.

+For every foul: I don't know - hand on opposing shoulder.

+No card - arm in L pointed down 90 degrees.

+YC - arm in L pointed up 90 degrres.

+RC - elbow up then arm across head 90 degrees.

+For all dissent: you always have the final say.